Apply For A Bridging Loan

 What should I consider before making a bridging loan application?

-The biggest considerations are how you proceed (broker, online comparison or direct to the lender) and how you will repay the loan – this is known as your exit strategy.
+The biggest considerations are how you proceed (broker, online comparison or directly with the lender) and how you will repay the loan – this is known as your exit strategy.

-Your exit strategy is the key to ensuring that you stay safe and avoid failing to repay your bridging loan on time.
+Your exit strategy is the key to ensuring that you stay safe and avoid failing to repay your bridging finance on time.

 While it may seem counter intuitive, it’s important that you consider repaying the loan before you settle on taking it out.
-Failure to do this increases the likelihood of problems as the loan reaches the end of its term.
+Failure to do this will increase the likelihood of problems as the loan reaches the end of its term.

 In addition, you should consider how you want the interest to be handled.
 You are usually able to choose between paying the interest monthly, or adding it into the loan.